 SOLVE partners with neighbors, property owners, businesses, recreation advocates, civic, nonprofit, faith-based, community organizations and groups, and government agencies to remove waste and restore illegal dumpsites to their natural state throughout Oregon.

-SOLVE supports the cleanup of illegal dumpsites throughout the state of Oregon through our Project Oregon and SOLVE IT programs.
+SOLVE supports the cleanup of illegal dumpsites throughout the state of Oregon through our Project Oregon, SOLVE IT for Earth Day, Beach & Riverside Cleanup and Keep it Pretty, Rose City programs.
 SOLVE IT has dramatically reduced the number of illegal dumpsites in the greater Portland Metro area.
 Over the 25-year history of this Earth Day event, volunteers have removed more than 12 million pounds of debris from illegal dumpsites, neighborhoods and natural areas and over 41,000 illegally dumped tires have been recycled.
 Although there are many success stories of horrendous dumpsites that have been cleaned up in communities throughout Oregon, there is still much more work that needs to be done.
 Household garbage and construction waste continues to litter our magnificent forests, rivers, streams, beaches and desert lands.
 Public awareness and volunteer action are the best ways to combat this important issue.

 Illegal and unsightly dumpsites are a major ongoing issue in many Oregon counties.
 Over the years, SOLVE has helped clean up thousands of tons of debris left in our environment.
 Fortunately, there are many organizations and agencies focusing on this problem.
 SOLVE, in partnership with citizen volunteers, government agencies and private companies, is committed to finding solutions through education and cleanups.